 - Hypertension: high blood pressure

-If you have two or more of the below factors, you can qualify for more than two screenings per year.
+If you have two or more of the factors below, you can qualify for more than two yearly screenings.

 - 65 years old or older

 - Family history of diabetes from parents or siblings

 Medicare Part B covers diabetic screenings at 100%.
 Diabetic screenings are considered preventive services.

 Individuals living with diabetes may be at risk of developing diabetic retinopathy, a condition caused by high blood sugar levels damaging the retina’s blood vessels.
 If left untreated, this could result in vision loss.
 Medicare covers an annual eye exam for diabetics to screen for diabetic retinopathy.

 Testing supplies for blood sugar include test strips and monitors.
 Medicare Part B will cover both of these items.
 The strips are typically mail-ordered or picked up at the pharmacy.

 Depending on the equipment needed, you must rent and buy it, or sometimes you have the choice.
 You’ll generally be responsible for a 20% coinsurance of the cost.

 These items are considered durable medical equipment.
 Verify that your supplier accepts Medicare before ordering the items.